CMC时空档案

 National Adoption

 Knowledge of the Xiaogang experiment spread, and similar arrangements emerged spontaneously in other areas.
-Deng Xiaoping cautiously endorsed local experiments, and the system was formally legitimized through a series of "No. 1 Documents" issued from 1982 onward.
+Deng Xiaoping cautiously endorsed local experiments, and the system was formally legitimised through a series of "No. 1 Documents" issued from 1982 onward.
 By 1984 virtually all of China's agricultural land had been distributed to households under long-term use contracts.
 Collective farming had been effectively dismantled — though technically land remained state-owned — and the people's commune system was abolished.

 Impact

 The results were dramatic.
 Agricultural output rose sharply: grain production increased from 305 million tons in 1978 to 407 million tons by 1984.
 Rural incomes grew substantially.
-The system's success also released a large surplus labor force that would migrate to coastal factories and construction sites, providing the manpower for China's subsequent industrial boom.
+The system's success also released a large surplus labour force that would migrate to coastal factories and construction sites, providing the manpower for China's subsequent industrial boom.
 The Xiaogang farmers are celebrated in China today as pioneers of reform.

 Last verified: